ufpidentity/identity4j/readme.md

-Identity4j is a java library for interacting with the ufpIdentity service. ufpIdentity provides strong, flexible, user login for your website.
+Identity4j is a java library for interacting with the UFP Identity service.
+UFP Identity provides strong, flexible, user login for your website.

 To get started, build the javadocs using: